dmillett/clash/README.md

 [license](#license)

 ## Simple Usage
-Convert millions of lines, from text stream or file, like this:
+Convert, into memory, millions of lines, from text/csv/json/etc stream or file, like this:
 ```
 05042013-13:24:13.005|sample-server|1.0.0|info|Search,ZOO,25,13.99
 ```